karthikchandrasekar/SangamVentures-1/index.md

 intro_image_hide_on_mobile: true
 why-top-text: "Why?"
 why-heading-text: "To Create Inclusive and Climate Resilient Communities"
 why-description-text: "Serving the underserved and protecting our vulnerable natural resources.
-We are getting closer to a tipping point in the climate ecosystem beyond which ome of the impacts..."
+We need a new pathway for an innovation driven economy – one that is inclusive, circular and regenerative…"
 why_image: "images/illustrations/woman.svg"
 why_image_hide_on_mobile: true
 how-top-text: "How?"
 how-heading-text: "Driving Innovation and Diversity in the Green Economy"
 how-description-text: "Drawing on the power of human ingenuity, industry and collaboration.
-The factors affecting the rise of global warming and resource constraints and how the rapidly changing climate..."
+A global collaborative entrepreneurial and venture ecosystem leading the fight against climate change and poverty…"
 how_image: "images/illustrations/Innovate.svg"
 how_image_hide_on_mobile: true
 what-top-text: "What?"
 what-heading-text: "Climate mitigation and adaptation"
-what-description-text: "Climate Change is real, and to ensure a sustainable future we need to tackle it.
-To keep the planet under 1.5°C, we as a civilization need to change our ways and move from an extractive and linear to a circular and regenerative...."
+what-description-text: "Climate Change is real, and to ensure a good quality of life for the future generations, we need to tackle it now!
+We need to get to a net zero emissions economy while ensuring that our society has the resilience to withstand the risks posed by a changing climate…"
 what_image: "images/illustrations/what.svg"
 what_image_hide_on_mobile: true
 show_call_box: false